zsparal/api-documentation/source/connect/refunds-and-chargebacks.rst

 If the payment was split across multiple submerchants, you will only receive compensations for each of the routes if the chargeback was for the full amount of the original payment (or higher).
-If we receive a chargeback for a lower amount than the original payment, we will detract the amount from your balance and you will not receive any compensation for it.
+If we receive a chargeback for a lower amount than the original payment, we will detract the amount from your balance and you will not receive any compensation for it since we can't know which route should be reversed.

 In case you and your submerchant(s) decide to object to the chargeback and can provide enough evidence for it to be reversed, any amount that was compensated to your account from your submerchant's balances will be returned back to them as soon as we receive the money